 The fact that Emerald Eagle Scholars are from lower - income backgrounds will not stop them from enjoying academic success.
-Like all other students, Emerald Eagle Scholars are admitted to UNT through the regular competitive admissions process–without regard to financial status–based on their high school rank and test scores.
+Like all other students, Emerald Eagle Scholars are admitted to UNT through the regular competitive admissions process based on their high school rank and test scores and without regard to financial status.
 In fact, eligibility for the Emerald Eagle Scholars program is not established until after a student has applied for financial aid.

-- Orientation: Special orientation sessions are held for Scholars and their parents to welcome them to UNT, tell them more about the opportunities available through the Emerald Eagle Scholars Program, and provide information to help them get off to a strong start in college.
+- Orientation: Special orientation sessions are held for Emerald Eagle Scholars and their parents to welcome them to UNT, tell them more about the opportunities available through the program and provide information to help them get off to a strong start in college.
 Learn more about Orientation.

 - On-campus housing especially for Emerald Eagle Scholars: Emerald Eagle Scholars live together, study together and hang out together in Clark Hall, forming their own R.E.A.L.
 Community (which stands for Residents Engaged in Academic Living) on the UNT campus.
 Learn more about R.E.A.L.
 Communities.